14 Apr 3 Best Home Improvement Tax Deductions

 Although home improvement costs are generally not deductible, it is important to save or record the receipts and track the costs.

-The costs can be added to the overall cost of the house (it increases the cost basis), which will reduce capital gains (when selling the home) and therefore, lower your tax bill.
+The costs can be added to the overall cost of the house (it increases the cost basis).
+Ultimately, the increased cost basis will reduce capital gains (when selling the home) and therefore, lower your tax bill.

 So, if the cost of home improvement projects do not provide any benefits, what are the home improvement tax deductions that will help?